 tantrumteddy’s lyrics are introspective.
 In contrast to the upbeat vibe of his sounds, tantrumteddy’s words focus on themes of personal darkness: unforgiving self-critique (even self-hatred) and the confounding nature of looking inward.
 Therein lies the other half of the misnomer—“psycho” (psychology) pop.
 The songs deal with individual fragility.
 There’s a nakedness to the subject matter.
 Getting to know yourself is in, but what if you find you hate yourself?
 Is it still OK to talk about that? tantrumteddy says yes.

-tantrumteddy drops his debut single May 28, 2021.
+tantrumteddy dropped his debut single July 2021.
 “First” is a tongue-in-cheek, lyrically literal bop about the futility of an unknown indie-artist dropping their first track out into the ether.
 “This is the first song / It doesn’t matter / And they don’t care / And they don’t have to…” The track is driven by quirky loops, polyrhythmic ukulele plucking, fuzzy subs, and perfectly imperfect group vocals.
 It’s short, fun and to the point—and just weird enough.